 It’s so much easier to tell your client what you’re thinking than listen to their thoughts.
-After all, you’re the one who knows how to best manage their brand, right?
+After all, you’re the expert, right?

 Maybe.
 But probably not.